-The Department of Human Services warns people to be aware of the growing threat of scam emails, phone calls, SMS and Facebook messages pretending to be from the department.
+The Department of Human Services warns people to be aware of the growing threat of scam emails, phone calls and SMS messages pretending to be from the department.

 How common are scams?

 We receive reports of scam emails, phone calls and SMS messages and are aware of several recent scams.
 The number of scams being reported has substantially increased in recent years and new types of scams emerge regularly.
 The threat of scams is very real, and anyone can be the victim of a scam, even those who are generally careful.

 We remind people to be cautious if they are contacted by someone claiming to be from the government.